ccamel/awesome-ccamel/README.md

 - [subquery/subql](https://github.com/subquery/subql) - SubQuery is an Open, Flexible, Fast and Universal data indexing framework for web3.
 Our mission is to help developers create the decentralised products of the future.
 - [subquery/subql-cosmos](https://github.com/subquery/subql-cosmos) - A fork of Subql for cosmos support
 - [subquery/subql-starter](https://github.com/subquery/subql-starter) - The Starter Package is an example that you can use as a starting point for developing your SubQuery project.
 - [supabase/supabase](https://github.com/supabase/supabase) - The open source Firebase alternative.
+Supabase gives you a dedicated Postgres database to build your web, mobile, and AI applications.
 - [swup/swup](https://github.com/swup/swup) - Versatile and extensible page transition library for server-rendered websites 🎉
 - [tailwindlabs/headlessui](https://github.com/tailwindlabs/headlessui) - Completely unstyled, fully accessible UI components, designed to integrate beautifully with Tailwind CSS.
 - [teambit/bit](https://github.com/teambit/bit) - A build system for development of composable software.